ampproject/meta-ac/MEMBER_EXPECTATIONS.md

-# New Member Expectations
+# Member Expectations

-This document outlines what new or prospective candidates need to know about the expecations for participating in the AMP Advisory Council.
+This document outlines the expecations for participating in the AMP Advisory Committee (AC).

 ### About the Role

-The high-level role of an Advisory Council member is to:
+The high-level role of an AC member is to:

-* Raise high-level direction and strategic technical questions to the TSC.
+* Raise high-level direction and strategic technical questions to the Technical Steering Committee (TSC).
 * Provide guideance and feedback on the direction of the project, its goals and values.
 * Bring domain perspective, real-world use cases, and experiences to project working groups and decision makers.
 * Identify and champion user voices, helping to surface their feedback to the right group(s) to solve user issues.